WannaCry ransomware attack: Attribution

-Linguistic analysis of the ransom notes indicated the authors were likely fluent in Chinese and proficient in English, as the versions of the notes in those languages were probably human-written while the rest seemed to be machine-translated.
-According to an analysis by the FBI's Cyber Behavioral Analysis Center, the computer that created the ransomware language files had Hangul language fonts installed, as evidenced by the presence of the "\fcharset129" Rich Text Format tag.
-Metadata in the language files also indicated that the computers that created the ransomware were set to UTC+09:00, which is used in Korea.
+Linguistic analysis of the ransom notes suggested the authors were likely fluent in Chinese and proficient in English, as the versions of the notes in those languages appeared to be human-written while the rest seemed to be machine-translated.
+According to an analysis by the FBI's Cyber Behavioral Analysis Center, the computer that created the ransomware language files had Hangul language fonts installed, as indicated by the presence of the "\fcharset129" Rich Text Format tag.
+Metadata in the language files also showed that the computers used to create the ransomware were set to UTC+09:00, a time zone used in Korea.

 A security researcher initially posted a tweet referencing code similarities between WannaCry and previous malware.
-The cybersecurity companies Kaspersky Lab and Symantec have both said the code has some similarities with that previously used by the Lazarus Group (believed to have carried out the cyberattack on Sony Pictures in 2014 and a Bangladesh bank heist in 2016—and linked to North Korea).
-This could also be either simple re-use of code by another group or an attempt to shift blame—as in a cyber false flag operation; but a leaked internal NSA memo is alleged to have also linked the creation of the worm to North Korea.
-Brad Smith, the president of Microsoft, said he believed North Korea was the originator of the WannaCry attack, and the UK's National Cyber Security Centre reached the same conclusion.
+The cybersecurity companies Kaspersky Lab and Symantec stated that the code shares some similarities with malware previously used by the Lazarus Group, which has been linked to North Korea and is believed to have carried out the cyberattack on Sony Pictures in 2014 and a Bangladesh bank heist in 2016.
+However, these similarities could result from either code reuse by another group or an attempt to misattribute responsibility—as in a cyber false flag operation.
+A leaked internal NSA memo is also alleged to have linked the creation of the worm to North Korea.
+Brad Smith, the president of Microsoft, stated he believed North Korea was behind the WannaCry attack, and the UK's National Cyber Security Centre reached the same conclusion.

-On 18 December 2017, the United States Government formally announced that it publicly considers North Korea to be the main culprit behind the WannaCry attack.
-Then-President Trump's Homeland Security Advisor, Tom Bossert, wrote an op-ed in The Wall Street Journal about this charge, saying "We do not make this allegation lightly.
+On 18 December 2017, the United States Government formally announced that it considers North Korea to be the main culprit behind the WannaCry attack.
+President Donald Trump's Homeland Security Advisor, Tom Bossert, wrote an op-ed in The Wall Street Journal stating, "We do not make this allegation lightly.
 It is based on evidence."
-In a press conference the following day, Bossert said that the evidence indicates that Kim Jong-un had given the order to launch the malware attack.
-Bossert said that Canada, New Zealand and Japan agree with the United States' assessment of the evidence that links the attack to North Korea, while the United Kingdom's Foreign and Commonwealth Office says it also stands behind the United States' assertion.

-North Korea, however, denied being responsible for the cyberattack.
+In a press conference the following day, Bossert stated that the evidence indicated that Kim Jong-un had given the order to launch the malware attack.
+Bossert stated that Canada, New Zealand, and Japan agreed with the United States' assessment of the evidence linking the attack to North Korea, while the United Kingdom's Foreign and Commonwealth Office expressed support for the United States' assertion.
+North Korea denied responsibility for the cyberattack.

-On 6 September 2018, the US Department of Justice (DoJ) announced formal charges against Park Jin-hyok for involvement in the Sony Pictures hack of 2014.
-The DoJ contended that Park was a North Korean hacker working as part of a team of experts for the North Korean Reconnaissance General Bureau.
-The Department of Justice asserted this team also had been involved in the WannaCry attack, among other activities.
+On 6 September 2018, the U.S. Department of Justice (DoJ) announced formal charges against Park Jin-hyok for his alleged involvement in the Sony Pictures hack of 2014.
+The DoJ stated that Park was a North Korean hacker working as part of a team affiliated with the North Korean Reconnaissance General Bureau.
+The Department of Justice further claimed this team was also involved in the WannaCry attack, among other activities.